-Although the Swiss watchmaker has fairly recently updated its line of ladies watches with the beautiful Baume et Mercier Linea automatic wristwatch (refs.
-10070 & 10090) that featured a nicely finished stainless steel case and a mother-of-pearl dial, the guys at B&M apparently decided that the watches were too popular among the target audience not to introduce yet another iteration of the watch that would be able to grab attention of those looking for something even more upscale.
-Now presented in another, more expensive combination of materials and called Baume & Mercier Two-Tone Linea Automatic (Ref.
-10073,) the updated watch combines solid 18-carat rose gold and high-grade stainless steel.
+The brand has fairly recently updated its Linea line with the beautiful Linea Collection (refs.
+10070 & 10090) that featured a nicely finished stainless steel case and a mother-of-pearl dial.
+Yet, the guys at B&M apparently decided that the watches were too popular among the target audience not to introduce yet another iteration that would be able to grab the attention of those looking for something even more upscale.
+Now presented in another, even more expensive combination of materials, the updated Baume & Mercier Two-Tone Linea Automatic (Ref.
+10073) combines solid 18-karat rose gold and high-grade stainless steel.

 Again, the only difference between this new Baume & Mercier Two-Tone Linea Automatic (Ref.
 10073) and its predecessor is the new combination of materials that adorn this timekeeper.

-As you can see on the photos, the updated version of the watch has its fixed steel bezel and central parts of the bracelet that were made from the same metal swapped in favor of finely polished rose gold.
+As you can see on the photos, the updated version has its fixed steel bezel and central parts of the bracelet that were made from the same metal swapped in favor of finely polished rose gold.
 Ditto the elegant setting crown.
-Frankly, I would prefer the bezel to be a rotating one in order to use it as a second time zone indicator, but, well, that’s just me.
+Frankly, I would prefer the bezel to be a rotating one in order to use it as a second time-zone indicator, but, well, that’s just me.

-According to the watchmaker (or at least that’s how I understood them,) the new timepiece is going to be powered by either the well-known ETA 2892-A2 or its high-quality clone Sellita SW300.
-Both are outstanding self-winding calibers with good reputation and dependable design, and have their oscillating weights branded and decorated with Cotes de Geneva pattern that makes them pleasant to look at through the sapphire crystal on the back.
+According to the watchmaker (or at least that’s how I understood them), the new timepiece is going to be powered by either the well-known ETA 2892-A2 or its high-quality clone Sellita SW300.
+Both are outstanding self-winding calibers with a good reputation and dependable design and have their oscillating weights branded and decorated with Cotes de Geneva pattern that makes them pleasant to look at through the sapphire crystal on the back.

 Build Quality: 5/5